Manojkl/Government_Spendings_India/README.md

 ### 🔥
 Government spending analysis is not just about **how much is spent**, but **where, why, and how effectively** it is spent.

+## Analyze in granular level

+- How much, where, how, and why spent monthly in village level, taluk level, district level, state level and national levels and generate a news letter
+- Tag it with responsible department, people